lzwjava/blog-source/original/2025-01-17-trading-en.md

 - Them: Congrats!
 You made a lot of money on Bitcoin, right?
 Changpeng Zhao: No, not exactly.
 I still have the same number of Bitcoins.
 It's just that everything else has become a little cheaper relative to Bitcoin.

-- In regular investing, the key is to insist on investing for years, so there is no need to rush and attempt to invest more in any given week or month.
+- In regular investing, the key is to invest consistently over the years.
+Therefore, there is no need to rush and attempt to invest more in any given week or month, especially if the money is not from your savings but is borrowed, has a deadline, or has an associated cost.
+It can be difficult to maintain consistent investing over a year or a few years.